Pendrag00n/Packup/README.md

 LIGHTWEIGHT BACKUP TOOL INTENDED TO BE RUN BY CRON (CAN ALSO BE RUN MANUALLY)

 ## USAGE
-* If being run manually, modify the variables inside the script according to your needs and execute `sudo bash packup.sh`
+* If being run manually, modify the variables inside the script according to your needs and execute:
+`sudo bash packup.sh`

 or